ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-grouping/index.md

 Some applications may require Infinite Scrolling at certain group levels only.
 It may be that some levels have large numbers of rows making Infinite Scrolling a better choice, while levels with fewer rows don't require Infinite Scrolling.

-This is done by implementing the grid callback `getServerSideGroupParams(params)`.
+This is done by implementing the grid callback `getServerSideGroupLevelParams(params)`.

-<api-documentation source='grid-options/properties.json' section='serverSideRowModel' names='["getServerSideGroupParams"]' ></api-documentation>
+<api-documentation source='grid-options/properties.json' section='serverSideRowModel' names='["getServerSideGroupLevelParams"]' ></api-documentation>

-The example below demonstrates the `getServerSideGroupParams(params)` callback.
+The example below demonstrates the `getServerSideGroupLevelParams(params)` callback.
 Note the following:

-- The grid is configured differently depending on whether grouping is active or not by implementing the `getServerSideGroupParams(params)` callback.
+- The grid is configured differently depending on whether grouping is active or not by implementing the `getServerSideGroupLevelParams(params)` callback.
 The callback logs its results to the dev console.

-- When grouping is active, the levels are configured as follows:
+- When grouping is active, the group levels are configured as follows:
-    - Level 0 - No Infinite Scrolling
+    - Group Level 0 - No Infinite Scrolling
-    - Level 1 - Infinite Scrolling with block size of 5
+    - Group Level 1 - Infinite Scrolling with block size of 5
-    - Level 2 - Infinite Scrolling with block size of 2
+    - Group Level 2 - Infinite Scrolling with block size of 2

     To observe, expand different levels of the data and notice when rows are read back in blocks.

-- When no grouping is active, the top most (and only) level is configured to use Infinite Scroll and only keeps two blocks of rows.
+- When no grouping is active, the top most (and only) group level is configured to use Infinite Scroll and only keeps two blocks of rows.
 To observe this, remove all grouping and scroll down to load more blocks.
 Then scroll back up to observe the initial blocks getting reloaded.

 <grid-example title='Dynamic Params' name='dynamic-params' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside","rowgrouping"] }'></grid-example>

 ## Debugging Group Levels

-The grid API `getServerSideGroupState()` returns info on all levels that have child rows loaded.
+The grid API `getServerSideGroupLevelState()` returns info on all existing levels.
+Levels do not exist if their parent groups have not been opened.
 Using this you can see details about the group level such as it's route and whether Infinite Scroll is on.

-<api-documentation source='grid-api/api.json' section='serverSideRowModel' names='["getServerSideGroupState"]' ></api-documentation>
+<api-documentation source='grid-api/api.json' section='serverSideRowModel' names='["getServerSideGroupLevelState"]' ></api-documentation>

-Inspecting the Group State can be useful, for example when wanting to know what Route to use when providing [Transactions](/server-side-model-transactions/) or doing a [Level Refresh](/server-side-model-refresh/).
+Inspecting the Group Level State can be useful, for example when wanting to know what Route to use when providing [Transactions](/server-side-model-transactions/) or doing a [Level Refresh](/server-side-model-refresh/).